mfeinLearn/Project-Gem/README.md

-# StarGem
+# Project Gem
-> Welcome to StarGem...
+> Welcome to Project Gem...

-StarGem interactivity relies on the user identifying clear and intuitive visuals that convey the critical points of learning reading and writing in a way that is exciting and easy to understand.
+Project Gem interactivity relies on the user identifying clear and intuitive visuals that convey the critical points of learning reading and writing in a way that is exciting and easy to understand.

-StarGem makes use of auditory cues and signals like audio playback to help the users gain understanding of phonics by listening and repeating what they hear.
+Project Gem makes use of auditory cues and signals like audio playback to help the users gain understanding of phonics by listening and repeating what they hear.

-## StarGem - Powerful Results
+## Project Gem - Powerful Results

 ### Improved Communication Skills